 Don’t be shy!
 When the Mini-Grants go live in the second semester, share the link!
 This is the perfect opportunity for you to post your class project on social media ask for support.

-Can I ask parents of my students of my students to my mini-grant?
+Can I ask parents of my students to donate to my mini-grant?

 Absolutely!
 We encourage you to email them and/or post information in your newsletter.
-Be sure to add the link!
+Be sure to add the link when the mini-grant funding opens!
 You will be surprised at how quickly the total adds up when parents of your classroom give $5, $10, or $20 towards your class project or activity.

 Will all mini-grants be funded 100%?

 Not necessarily.
-When mini-grants close and are no longer open to receive donations from the public, the Education Foundation will allocate resources to mini-grants that are not 100% funded.
-Priority will be given to mini-grants that are partially funded, showing us that the teacher was diligent in promoting his or her mini-grant in attempts to obtain outside funding.
+When mini-grants close and are no longer open to receive donations from the public, the Education Foundation will allocate resources to mini-grants.
+Priority will be given to mini-grants that are partially funded, showing efforts have been made by the teacher to promote his/her grant.